 Grasp the fruit firmly, but gently, and pull from the plant by holding the stem with one hand and the fruit with the other, breaking the stalk just above the calyx that has formed to protect the bud.

-Once you’ve harvested the tomatoes, store indoors to continue to ripen.
+Once you’ve harvested the tomatoes, store them indoors to continue to ripen.
 Green tomatoes will ripen faster if wrapped in newsprint, which will contain the ethylene gas and hasten the process.
 Store them at 55-70 F. (13-21 C.) — or cooler if you wish to slow the ripening and warmer to hasten it, and check routinely for ripeness.
 They may last from three to five weeks stored this way.